 Can be used for Creating Different Texture

-You can use a kneaded eraser to create different textures in drawing.
+You can use a kneaded eraser to create different textures in a drawing.

-For example, it is good for creating a mountain landscape with forests and bushes on the ground, and it would be much better when compared to using a tortillon stick.
+For example, it is suitable for creating a mountain landscape with forests and bushes on the ground, and it would be much better when compared to using a tortillon stick.

-Mold the Putty eraser Pointy, Flat, Thin – You need to mold the eraser in different ways for your desired result.
-If you want some sharp textures like hair or edges, you need to mold your eraser thin.
-If you want to do skin textures to show pores, you need to mold your eraser pointy.
-If you want to create a bushy texture, then make it flat and tap it on your drawing for bushy results.
+Mold the Putty eraser Pointy, Flat, and Thin – You must mold the eraser differently for your desired result.
+If you want sharp textures like hair or edges, you must mold your eraser thin.
+If you do skin textures to show pores, you need to mold your eraser pointy.
+Make it flat to create a bushy texture and tap it on your drawing for bushy results.

-Application of Pressure: You need to apply pressure depending on the value you want to create for the texture.
-If you want a dark texture, then apply light pressure, and if you want a light texture, apply heavy pressure.
+Application of Pressure: You must apply pressure depending on the value you want to create for the texture.
+If you want a dark texture, apply light pressure, and if you want a light texture, apply heavy pressure.

 Remove unwanted Marks from Paper

-When drawing using graphite or charcoal, you can find many marks on the paper at the time of completion.
+When drawing using graphite or charcoal, you can find many marks on the paper at the completion time.
 Knowingly or unknowingly, you would have touched and left marks on the paper.

-Using a normal eraser may remove the graphite and the paper’s surface and may still leave marks on the paper.
+Using a regular eraser may remove the graphite and the paper’s surface and may still leave marks on the paper.